ausinch/btrfs_snap/README.md

 This snaps the copy of PC data files.\
 PC data files is an rsync of the users PCs.

+##  Monitoring
+The script will update a file `status_file="/usr/local/backup/status/btrfs"` for Nagios monitoring.\
+Disable is not needed (line 160).\
+It will also use logger to inject the status of snaps into the logs.

 # crontab

 \#  Server snapshots\